Washington, D.C. Paycheck Calculator

 FAQs

-On top of the federal income tax, you need to pay the state-level income tax ranges from 4% to 10.75%.
+On top of the federal income tax, you must pay the state-level income tax ranges from 4% to 10.75%.

 How much do you make after taxes in Washington, D.C.?